 As we discussed in a previous post, Hideo Kojima is the first game designer to create a Postmodern video game.
 Postmodernism is an artistic movement that began in earnest in the late 20th Century, though its roots go all the way back to the 1910s with Dadaism and Surrealism, such as Rene Magritte’s The Treachery of Images (aka the “This is Not a Pipe” painting) and Marcel Duchamp’s Fountain (aka the urinal sculpture).
 The point of Postmodernism is to deliberately break the rules of what art “should be.”
 Sure I could make yet another pretty landscape, but by this point, people expect that.
-They might just go through the motions of that’s all they see.
-However, if I break a rule, I can get a real emotional reaction from my audience.
+They might just go through the motions if that’s all they see.
+However, knowing that people may skip over yet another pretty mountain, I decide to break a rule instead.
+Maybe the mountain has dinosaur spikes; maybe the mountain is just a blue triangle.
+If I break a rule, they maybe I will get a real emotional reaction from my audience.
 That’s one of the many thought processes behind Postmodernism.
 The idea is to create art for art’s sake; it doesn’t need to follow any arbitrary “rules” to convey meaning to its audience.

 Postmodernism is aware of and directly addresses the relationship between artist and audience; in a way, it addresses the relationship the artist has with their own art as well.
 The art becomes aware of itself — aware that it is artificial, aware of its conventions, aware of its influences, and aware of the audience’s expectations.